cde-ev/cdedb2/doc/source/Architecture_Design.rst

 The basic account is referred to as persona.
 Each persona has access to a subset of the realms.
 Some attributes of an account are only meaningful in some realms.

+Additionally there are API access accounts which are referred to as droids.
+These do not have an associated session but instead authenticate with a token send via header.